 Yes.
 The injured person should make a claim through any Personal Injury Protection (PIP) coverage to which the victim is an insured.
 In many cases, the injured person will need a threshold injury in order to recover non-economic damages.

 A motor vehicle driver’s carelessness may cause injury to a Florida resident pedestrian in a hotel parking lot.
 If the Florida resident is not otherwise covered under PIP, the victim can make a PIP claim through the driver’s (and owner’s) auto coverage.
 This assumes that the pedestrian is not obligated to have PIP.

 A hotel valet driver hits a pedestrian in a hotel parking lot in Florida.
 It could happen in Miami, Homestead or any other city.
 The pedestrian is a hotel guest.

 If the pedestrian qualifies for PIP, the pedestrian will need to meet the tort threshold to recover pain and suffering damages.

 Tip: The valet company is usually a different company than the hotel.
 They generally have a different insurance company.
 A claim should be made with the valet company.

+In this instance, the nonresident does not need a threshold injury to recover pain and suffering damages.
 This assumes that the nonresident pedestrian is not covered by PIP.
 If the nonresident pedestrian is covered by PIP, he usually needs a threshold injury to get pain and suffering damages.